 O, the enchantments of Fiordland: Time and again I have been drawn back to this lush green Eden questing after one of these surviving prehistoric giants, which though sundered from their ancient homeland in the vast boreal forests of the North, still linger there today.

 For me it is a tale which began when I picked up a copy of Australian Deer back in the 1990s on whose cover this wonderful grainy image gazed out at me:

 Instantly I wanted to put myself in that picture.
 My daughter Merrin even Photoshopped me into it as a birthday present!
-The article which accompanied it introduced me to this man, Eddie Herrick whose quest for this gentle giant in the vastness of Fiordland with his guide Jim Muir consumed so much of his life.
-Every year for thirty years he spent three months there, searching for them: ten whole years of their lives!
+The article which accompanied it introduced me to this man, Eddie Herrick whose search for this gentle giant in the vastness of Fiordland with his guide Jim Muir consumed so much of his life.
+Every year for thirty years he spent three months there, searching for them: ten whole years of his life!
 Even more of Muir’s.
 On three occasions he was rewarded with such an experience as the photo above shows: two bulls and a three-legged cow!

 Jim Macintosh’s cow moose 1950s:

 Shortly after I read the article I acquired Ken Tustin’s wonderful book and video ‘A Wild Moose Chase’, Max Curtis’ ‘Beyond the River’s Bend’ and Ray Tinsley’s ‘Call of the Moose,’ each being about NZ’s famous or fantastic moose herd – and all of which I devoured eagerly.
 I was hooked.